Unit 5 - Practice Quiz

 49 Which of the following best describes 'Overfitting' in neural networks?

-A. The model performs poorly on training data and test data
+A. The model performs well on test data but poorly on training data

 B. The model performs well on training data but poorly on unseen test data